NBA Rumors: Don’t Count Out Clippers For Kevin Durant

 — Deadspin (@Deadspin) April 27, 2019

-This offseason, the four teams based in New York and Los Angeles- the Knicks, Brooklyn Nets, Lakers and Clippers- all have large amounts of salary cap space and are expected to compete heavily for free agents.
+This offseason, the four teams based in New York and Los Angeles — the Knicks, Brooklyn Nets, Lakers, and Clippers — all have large amounts of salary cap space and are expected to compete heavily for free agents.

-Meanwhile, Durant’s Warriors are set to begin their first-round playoff series against the Houston Rockets on Saturday.
+Meanwhile, Durant’s Warriors are set to begin their second-round playoff series against the Houston Rockets on Saturday.
 Leonard, another free agent to be who is with the Toronto Raptors, will start his own series against the Philadelphia 76ers Saturday night.